Please scroll down for additional information about the events & information about registration.

 11.00 “Transdisciplinary approaches for joint reflection and action on innovation processes among a wide variety of stakeholders”, by prof.dr.
 Jacqueline Broerse, Professor of innovation and communication in the Health and Life Sciences and director of the Athena Institute, Jacqueline Broerse will shed light on examples of CSL activities: what is the nature of these activities and who are involved?

-11.20 “The SMART project and longitudinal research into the impact of Community Service Learning”, by prof.dr.
+11.20 “A Broader Mind" Project and longitudinal research into the impact of Community Service Learning”, by prof.dr.
 Paul van Lange, Chair in Social Interaction and Interdependence, Faculty Behavioural and Movement Sciences

 11.50 Panel discussion (Bringle, Broerse, Van Lange, Bekkers)